 Note: Some links in this post are affiliate links, which means I receive a commission if you make a purchase.
-Affiliate relationships include, but are not limited to, Bluehost, Amazon Associates, Walmart.com SM, and Etsy.
+Affiliate relationships include, but are not limited to Amazon Associates, Walmart.com, and Etsy.

 Preparing Your Home For Sale Before It Goes On The Market

 Take this advice from an experienced mover.
 I have moved seventeen times.
-My last nine moves were with at least one child of mine (my last move included seven children).
-My husband and I have bought seven homes and sold six.
-Also, our family is constantly moving items out of abandoned storage units that we purchase to resell items as a family business.
+My last nine moves were with at least one child of mine.
+My last move included seven children, while I was very pregnant with my eighth.
+In fact, she was born four days after moving in!
+My husband and I have purchased seven homes and sold six.
+Also, our family is often moving items out of abandoned storage units that we purchase to resell items as a family business.
 So we have had some practice!

 Prayer

 Pray anytime you think about your new house.
-He knows the desire of your heart and like a good earthly Dad, He wants to fill that desire for you.
+He knows the desire of your heart and like a good earthly Dad, your Heavenly Father wants to fill that desire for you.
 Psalm 37:4 “Delight yourself in the Lord; and He will give you the desires of your heart.”
 Also pray when you need strength.
 Philippians 4:13 “I can do all things through Christ who gives me strength.”

 The Garage